ConorLTH/airway_intubation_landmarks_detection/README.md

 ```
 conda install pytorch==1.13.1 torchvision==0.14.1 torchaudio==0.13.1 pytorch-cuda=11.6 -c pytorch -c nvidia
 ```
+Please ensure your device can support cuda.
+MMdetection is built based on the Pytorch and CUDA.
+Its cpu-only version may introduce errors.

   To install MMdetection:
 ```
 pip install mim
 pip install mmengine
 pip install mmcv-full=1.7
 ```
   MMdetection run training and testing of models with config files.
   In this repository, the config files used in experiment of this work are also provided.

 ### To train the model:
 Single GPU: